 The medical program of CCHS was established under the leadership of William R. Willard, M.D.
 The medical student undergraduate program for 3rd and 4th year medical students is organized as a clinical campus of the University of Alabama School of Medicine (UASOM).
 The graduate medical education component was established as a three year family practice residency program, affiliated with UASOM.

 The Health Sciences Library is a gateway to health related information worldwide.
-This specialized collection includes books, more than 230 current journal subscriptions, audio-visual resources, and access to specialized databases, library catalogs, and Internet resources.
+This specialized collection includes books, current journal subscriptions, audio-visual resources, and access to specialized databases, library catalogs, and Internet resources.
 The collection covers topics in clinical medicine, family practice, primary care, medical education, consumer health, and related healthcare topics.

-The book collection is arranged according to the National Library of Medicine Classification System, developed by the National Library of Medicine to organize and provide access to the unique subjects within the health sciences.
+The book collection is arranged according to the National Library of Medicine Classification System, developed by the National Library of Medicine to organize and provide access to the subjects within the health sciences.

 The journal collection is arranged alphabetically by title, disregarding the initial article.
 Note that ‘the’ within a the title is included in the letter by letter arrangement.

 Subject access to the collection on the UA Library System or on Medline is provided by MeSH, the Medical Subject Headings of the National Library of Medicine.
 To do a subject search of the UA Library catalog for material located in the Health Sciences Library, you should use the MeSH vocabulary, e.g. SM = pregnancy.